 This DJI video gives further information on your drone's compass and how to calibrate.

-Avoid flying near high-tension power lines, cellphone antennas or microwave antennas.
+Avoid flying near high-tension power lines, cellphone antennas, and microwave antennas.
 They are known to interfere with communication between the transmitter and receiver.

 GPS Loss Avoidance